ctring/genex/README.md

 ## Acknowledgement

-The KONEX codebase includes the trillionDTW[0] methods, uses the same pruning methods, and even uses the trillion implementation of lemire lower/upper bound.
+The genex codebase includes the trillionDTW[0] methods, uses the same pruning methods, and even uses the trillion implementation of lemire lower/upper bound.